nfxpnk/markguide/README.md

 * `excludedCssFiles` {regexp} – CSS files that would not be processed in statistical reports.
 * `excludedSassFiles` {regexp} – Sass files that would not be processed in statistical reports.
 * `excludedDirs` {regexp} – directories that will be excluded from doc sets.
-* `createDestFolder` {bool} - create destination directory if it is not exist.
-Default if `false`.
+* `createDestFolder` {bool} - create the destination directory if it does not exist.
+Default is `false`.
-* `indexPageSource` {string} - path to custom markdown file that will be used in index.html.
-Otherwise markguide try to find README.md in guide src and in the root of the project.
+* `indexPageSource` {string} - path to a custom Markdown file that will be used in index.html.
+Otherwise Markguide tries to find README.md in the guide src and in the root of the project.
 * `templates`– use this field to use your own templates for guide generation.
 * `includes` – use this field to use your own partials and includes.
 * `projectInfo`